DOSCOM/tealinuxos.org/src/en/panduan/index.md

 * TeaLinuxOS ver 7.0 Code Name : Rosella Tea, based on Xubuntu 14.04
 * TeaLinuxOS ver 8.0 Code Name : Pappermint Tea, based on Xubuntu 16.04

-## Resep TealinuxOS
+## TealinuxOS Recipe

-Versi terakhir dari TealinuxOS adalah TealinuxOS 8 Pappermint yang dibuat dari core Xbuntu 16.04, Xfce dan FOSS.
+The latest version of TealinuxOS is TealinuxOS 8 Peppermint made from Xbuntu 16.04, Xfce and FOSS cores.

 ### Xubuntu 16.04 LTS

-Xubuntu merupakan sistem operasi elegan yang mudah digunakan dan dengan edisi LTS “Long Term Support” ini membuat TeaLinuxOS yang berbasis Xubuntu versi ini mendapat dukungan jangka panjang selama 5 tahun sehingga senantiasa stabil, handal dan aman.
-Untuk informasi lebih lanjut mengenai Xubuntu anda dapat berkunjung di webseite resmi [Xubuntu](http://xubuntu.org/).
+Xubuntu is an easy-to-use, elegant operating system and with the LTS "Long Term Support" edition this TeaLinuxOS Xubuntu-based version gets long-term support for 5 years so it's always stable, reliable and secure.
+For more information about Xubuntu you can visit the official webseite [Xubuntu](http://xubuntu.org/).

 ### XFCE

-Xfce merupakan dekstop environment yang ringan yang digunakan di TeaLinuxOS Pappermint.
-Dengan menggunakan Xfce pemakaian resource sistem lebih sedikit sehingga sistem operasi akan lebih ringan namum tanpa meninggalkan sisi user interface yang ramah pengguna.
-Untuk informasi lebih lanjut tentang xfce silahkan berkunjung di website resmi [Xfce](http://xfce.org/).
+Xfce is a lightweight desktop environment used in TeaLinuxOS Pappermint.
+By using Xfce less system resource usage so that the operating system will be lighter without leaving the user-friendly user interface.
+For more information about xfce please visit the official website [Xfce](http://xfce.org/).

 ### FOSS

-Semua software yang digunakan dalam sistem operasi TeaLinuxOS berlisensi bebas dan kode sumber yang terbuka semua orang dapat melihat kode sumbernya, berkontribusi memperbaiki atau membuatnya lebih baik.
-Untuk megetahui lebih tentang FOSS (Free Open Source Software) bisa dilihat di [GNU website](http://gnu.org/).
+All software used in the free licensed TeaLinuxOS operating system and open source code everyone can see the source code, contribute to improving or making it better.
+To know more about FOSS (Free Open Source Software) can be seen on [GNU website](http://gnu.org/).